trojsten/dgs-doc/integrals/content.md

 ### Empty derivative {#emptyd}
 If the dependent is a complicated expression, it is customary to write it _after_ the derivative.
 This is done with the help of `\DerivativeEmpty`.
-The order of the arguments is reversed so that it matches the usual order
+The order of the arguments is reversed so that it matches the usual order.
+Note that it is possible to enclose the dependent in braces.
 ```
 $$
     \DerivativeEmpty[5]{x} f(x) = \DrvE[5]{x} f(x)